do-/dbf-reuse/README.md

 # dbf-reuse
 Using old .dbf files as templates for new ones

-# Disclaimerf
-This software development is in alpha stage.
-Feel free to use it at your own risk.

 # Motivation
 Starting this project, the author was developing a node.js based application and needed a library to implement data import/export with a legacy dBASE III+ format.
 Mostly for generating .dbf files looking just like old ones, but filled with actual data.